gjurgensen/vscode-cakeml/README.md

 Basic syntax highlighting for CakeML.

-Currently highlights keywords, reserved symbols, constructors, list syntax, and standard operators.

-It is currently context-unaware (e.g. it doesn't expect a `then` to follow an `if`).
+The grammar is largely context-unaware.
+For example, it doesn't expect nor enforce that a `then` clause follows an `if`.
+The function and datatype declarations are an exception, where context is necessary to identify parameters.